oldcomputerjunk/oldcomputerjunk.github.io/_posts/2020-08-08-lineageos-on-redmi7.markdown

 - private - no vendor bloatware and I can control which google-ware I can install

 Cons:

-- security (risk) - no vendor updates of the base image - so I need to keep on top of that myself
+- security (risk) - no vendor updates of the base image - so I need to keep on top of that myself!
 - need to find a late-enough model phone with decent specs that I can buy here in Australia that is currently officially supported by LineageOS

 Some people run LineageOS native, or you can instead install OpenGapps, a packaging of the google app suite (e.g. Play Store) in a minimal configuration so you can control which google apps you use (and get to avoid, or install and them _remove_ using Play, not normally possible).
-I chose to build my own and install it.
+I chose to build my own Gapps and install it, because there is no signing key verification that can be done on the phone when installed, so for the exercise I should at least be able to trust myself...

-Note: vendor bloatware, the dozens of Samsung or Xiaomi or Lenovo or whatever apps that come with the phone, that often differ enough from the original Android or Google version enough to be annoying, through to wanting to throw the phone through a window.
+Note: vendor bloatware == the dozens of Samsung or Xiaomi or Lenovo or whatever apps that come with the phone, that often differ enough from the original Android or Google version enough to be annoying, through to wanting to throw the phone through a window.
 Case in point: Samsung notes - I cant easily export them or sync them with anything!

 # Phone Specs

 In the end I settled on a Xiaomi Redmi Note 7.
-It has FIXME cores and 64GB storage and comes with a spin of Android called MIUI, which I never actually bothered to try out because I intentionally installed LineageOS before I even started using as a phone.
+It has sufficient cores and RAM and 64GB storage and comes with a spin-off Android called MIUI, which I never actually bothered to try out because I intentionally installed LineageOS before I even started using as a phone.
 I purchased this from Kogan for $239 - I would have preferred to walk into a shop in Adelaide but everywhere only had slightly newer model phones that were not yet on the officially supported list for LineageOS.
-Now I could have attempted to add my own support, I'm sure it would be an interesting project but I have too many interesting projects to consume my time as it is and I really just wanted a phone.
+Now I could have attempted to add my own support, I'm sure it would be an interesting project but I have too many interesting projects to consume my time as it is and I really just wanted a phone I could use immediately.
 I probably would have preferred a Redmi Note 7 Pro, which is supported also by /e/os a redistribution of LineageOS with a more privacy focus, but I couldn't find one to easily buy.

 A phone with that many cores and RAM really should perform.
-But I've seen that and better specs die, because of the bloadtware and also the impact of apps like Facebook (which I dont use on phones).
-As a spoiler, the new phone, with LineageOS and a minimal OpenGapps, absolutely flies.
+But I've seen that and better specs die, because of the bloatware and also the impact of apps like Facebook (which I dont use most of the time normally, and certainly not on my phone).
+As a spoiler, the new phone, with LineageOS and a minimal OpenGapps, absolutely flies!
 No lag, much reduced background Internet use.
 Win!

 Xiaomi M1901F7G specs:
 - 64GB flash